spatie/laravel-activitylog/README.md

 php artisan vendor:publish --provider="Spatie\Activitylog\ActivitylogServiceProvider" --tag="migrations"
 ```

+*Note*: The default migration assumes you are using integers for your model IDs.
+If you are using UUIDs, or some other format, adjust the format of the subject_id and causer_id fields in the published migration before continuing.

 After the migration has been published you can create the `activity_log` table by running the migrations: